Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: Conclusion

 \section{Conclusion}

-This work develops a physics-informed RL (PIRL) for wireless indoor navigation.
+This work develops a physics-informed RL (PIRL) for wireless indoor navigation and is evaluated by the proposed digital twin.
 By incorporating physics prior into reward shaping, PIRL introduces learning biases to modulate the policy learning favoring those adhering to physics principles.
 As these principles are invariant across training/testing tasks, PIRL alleviates catastrophic forgetting in training and displays zero-shot generalization in testing.